mwgray/code-samples/README.md

  * A robust [Logging](/Debugging/Logging) system.
  * A [Binding](/Debugging/Binding) system with which to change variables at runtime.
  * A [Scripting](/Debugging/Scripting) to facilitate changing bound variables.
+* [Singleton](/Singleton) is a templated version of the singleton design pattern.
+Don't leave home without it!
+* [Compact Strings](/CompactString) are an optimization for strings when only comparisions are needed.
-* The Process and Dependency Graph systems work together closely to help keep initialization requirements decoupled and
+* The Process, Event and Dependency Graph systems work together closely to help keep initialization requirements decoupled and
  * [Process](/Process) is a collection of classes that represent a task of code from start to finish
+ * A simple [Event System](/Event) for firing events.
  * [Dependency Graph](/Graph/Dependency) allows one to setup a dependency graph to ensure that certain tasks(like a Process) only execute once all its dependencies are resolved.
+* [Tweener](/Tweener) is a simple tweening system I wrote, mainly to facilitate smooth transitions in UI code.

+TODO:
 * MVC
-* [Singleton](/Singleton) is a templated version of the singleton design pattern.
-Don't leave home without it!
-* [Tweener](/Tweener) is a simple tweening system I wrote, mainly to facilitate smooth transitions in UI code.
 * [UI](/UI) is a rather old UI system that I wrote for the [Nintendo DS](https://en.wikipedia.org/wiki/Nintendo_DS) platform
 * [Word Cache](/WordCache) is an algorithm I wrote for the [Doki-Doki Universe](https://www.youtube.com/watch?v=H7hFijr5v-c) instant messenger app.
 The system needed a way highlight phrases in a user typed message using a dictionary with ~100k words.

 As I wrote this, I realized this is an all encompassing UI system design, take from it what you will...